 The EOS M50 remains just about the most accessible and useful EOS M camera for relative newcomers to photography, whether you're looking for the best mirrorless camera (opens in new tab) to learn photography with, or the best camera for beginners (opens in new tab).

 It’s probably fair to say that these EOS M cameras haven’t exactly taken the world by storm, but the EOS M50 could change all that, and for three reasons.
 First, it has an electronic viewfinder.
 It’s only the second EOS M model to have a built-in EVF – the first was the much more expensive EOS M5 (opens in new tab) – and although smartphone users might not miss having a viewfinder, keen photographers and enthusiasts certainly will.(opens in new tab)

 Second, the EOS M50 can shoot 4K video.
 It was the first EOS M model to offer this feature (followed by the newer EOS M6 Mark II), and this puts it one step ahead of the now-dated EOS M5.
 It also has a DIGIC 8 processor, rather than the older DIGIC 7 processor in the EOS M5.
 This kind of technical leap-frogging does happen from time to time as mid-range models overtake top-end cameras in key specifications.

-However, in terms of physical specifications, the M50 definitely cuts a few corners.
-Its simplified exterior has just a single control dial, whereas the EOS M5 has twin control dials and an EV compensation dial.
+However, in terms of physical specifications, the M50 definitely cuts a few corners, as its simplified exterior has just a single control dial.
 If you can live with that, though, you’re laughing all the way to the bank, because the EOS M50 gives you a lot more for your money.
 Even now, it looks good value up against newer rivals like the Nikon Z50 (opens in new tab) or Fujifilm X-T200 (opens in new tab).